Home

 General Appearance

-Labrador’s are strongly built, short coupled medium sized dog with a broad chest, loins and hindquarters.
+Labrador breed standard are strongly built, short coupled medium sized dog with a broad chest, loins and hindquarters.
 Very active with a sound, well balanced conformation.

 Characteristics

-The Labrador breed is very devoted, good-tempered companion which loves water.
+The Labrador breed standard is very devoted, good-tempered companion which loves water.
 Labs are very agile and athletic.

 Temperament